Alexander Crichton Mitchell: Later work

 During the First World War, German U-Boats were operational and a strategy was proposed to destroy the British Empire by blocking key ports such as the Firth of Forth.
 The Royal Society of Edinburgh set up a War Committee that discussed how science could be applied to defence.
 Mitchell visited the West Pier at Leith in June 1915 and on 1 August he tried a loop of wire at the end of Leith Pier and found that it could detect a passing trawler through the induced current.
 He later placed the loop horizontally on the harbour floor and found that it was too sensitive but could detect all passing ships.
 He solved the sensitivity problem by placing the loop in a figure of eight pattern.

 In 1916, he became the superintendent of the Eskdalemuir Observatory.
 In 1922 he headed the Edinburgh office of the meteorological department which was created after the dissolution of the Scottish Meteorological Society.
 From 1916 to 1926 he was Curator of the library for the Royal Society of Edinburgh and from 1926 to 1929 served as the Society's Vice President under Sir Alfred Ewing as President.
 He received honorary doctorates from both the University of Edinburgh and Geneva.

 In the 1920s he served on the Committee for the Air Council.

 He made important studies in terrestrial magnetism at Eskdalemuir Observatory in 1927.
 A major publication of Mitchell's was a review and history of the study of terrestrial magnetism published in three parts.
-His work earned him the Keith Prize for 1931–33.
+His work on the diurnal incidence of disturbance in the geomagnetic field earned him the Keith Prize for 1931–33.

 He died in Edinburgh on 15 April 1952.